 Sometimes, a simple how-to just won’t cut it.
 When your knowledge base can’t solve the problem, customers contact support.

 Video shines here too.
 Where once you would send a text-based response, a video message lets you stand out.
-Create individually tailored walkthroughs and demonstrations to quickly resolve complex issues.
+Create individually tailored walkthroughs and demonstrations to resolve complex issues quickly.
 Just record and send.

 Save Time with Asynchronous Video Support